MarkBastiaanse/Assignments/README.md

 [Final Assignment](https://htmlpreview.github.io/?https://github.com/MarkBastiaanse/Assignments/blob/master/PythonAssignment.html#Top)

 This is the [Jupyter Notebook](https://github.com/MarkBastiaanse/Assignments/blob/master/PythonAssignment-checkpoint.ipynb), however, some things weren't working correctly there.
-It's better to use the .html file above!
+It's better to use the .html file in the Final Assignment link above!